 Over time, as more and more people are vaccinated, we may reach herd immunity.
 You’ve seen that term before.
 What does it mean?

-So take comfort in the knowledge that we’re making progress.
+Take comfort in the knowledge that we’re making progress.
 Get vaccinated to help get us there quicker.
 And please, follow the guidance.
 Try not to get ahead of the curve.
 We’ll get there in time, but yeah, it will take time.